-|Location:||From Hwy 62/412, take Hwy 178 to Bull Shoals, Arkansas.
+From Hwy 62/412, take Hwy 178 to Bull Shoals, Arkansas.
 Four blocks off Hwy 178 at town center.

-15-MAR to 15-MAY Wen-Sun 10-17.
+15-MAR to JUN Wen-Sun 10-17.

-Labor Day to OCT Thu-Mon 10-17.
+AUG to OCT Wen-Sun 10-17.

-NOV Fri-Sun 10-16.
+NOV to Thanksgiving Fri-Sun 10-16.

-Adults USD 10, Children (6-11) USD 6, Seniors (65+) USD 9, AAA Members USD 9.
+Adults USD 17, Children (5-11) USD 8.75, Children (0-4) free, Seniors (65+) USD 9, AAA Members USD 9.

-|Guided tours:||D=45min. self guided.|
+|Guided tours:||D=45 min. self guided.|

 |Address:||Bull Shoals Caverns, PO Box 444, 1011 C. S. Woods Boulevard, Bull Shoals, AR 72619, Tel. +1-501-445-7177.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The caves main claim to fame is that it is a level concrete pathway throughout.
 The cave was a natural shelter for the native Americans with evidence of a habitation site in the Rotunda.
-The underground trout stream is cross by a firm steel bridge as the two underground rivers, crossed by similar bridges.
+The underground trout stream is crossed by a firm steel bridge as the two underground rivers, crossed by similar bridges.
 Speleothems abound and the tour ends at an underground waterfall.

 Text by Tony Oldham (2004).
 With kind permission.

-The cave is located on a peninsula in an artificial lake called Bull Shoals Lake.
-It is also located in the middle of the town Bull Shoals.
+The cave is located on a peninsula in an artificial lake called Bull Shoals Lake and in the middle of the town Bull Shoals, after which it is obviously named.
 While it is rare to find caves in cities, the lake is even more astonishing.
 The existence of caves requires karst, which actually equals to underground drainage through cave systems.
 To build a dam in such an area generally does not result in a lake, as the water tends to flow through the caves and avoid the dam.